 The inventory pane on the left shows a hierarchical list of infrastructure objects.
 The buttons at the bottom of the inventory pane allow you to switch between Veeam ONE Client views.

 Each node in the hierarchy tree reflects the state of a corresponding infrastructure object.
-If there exist unresolved alarms for the object, Veeam ONE Monitor displays on the node an icon of an alarm with the highest severity.
+If there exist unresolved alarms for the object, Veeam ONE Client displays on the node an icon of an alarm with the highest severity.

 - To expand/collapse all tree nodes, right-click the root node in the inventory pane and choose Expand all/Collapse all from the shortcut menu.

 - To show all objects with errors and warnings in the hierarchy, right-click the root node in the inventory pane and choose Show all error objects from the shortcut menu.

-If you connect a vCloud Director server to Veeam ONE, the Infrastructure View inventory tree will display vCenter Servers attached to vCloud Director and vCloud Director VMs.
-To hide vCloud Director VMs from the Infrastructure View inventory, you can enable the Hide vCloud Director VMs from Virtual Infrastructure tree option in Veeam ONE server settings.
+If you connect a VMware Cloud Director server to Veeam ONE, the Virtual Infrastructure inventory tree displays vCenter Servers attached to VMware Cloud Director and VMware Cloud Director VMs.
+To hide VMware Cloud Director VMs from the Virtual Infrastructure inventory, enable the Hide VMware Cloud Director VMs from Virtual Infrastructure tree option in Veeam ONE server settings.
 For more information on the VMware Cloud Director display settings, see Other Settings.

-The vCloud Director View tree displays a hierarchical list of vCloud Director objects — provider VDCs, organizations, organization vDCs, vApps and VMs.
+The VMware Cloud Director tree displays a hierarchical list of VMware Cloud Director objects — provider VDCs, organizations, organization VDCs, vApps, and VMs.

 The Alarm Management tree displays the list of available alarm types.
 Use the Alarm Management view to manage predefined alarms or create new alarms.